eliottvincent/bay/research.md

       src: /assets/img/work/star_planet.png
       alt: wind
     description: A constantly varying stream of ionised plasma from the surface of the star out towards the interstellar medium makes a stellar wind.
 They affect how the host star evolves over its lifetime and impact any orbiting exoplanets.
 I use 3D magnetohydrodynamic simulations to quantify these winds and derive interesting parameters from them (e.g. mass-loss rate, spin-down rate, densities, temperatures, etc.).
 One significant question we can answer by researching these winds is "Are their exoplanets habitable?"
-    #Stellar winds remove angular momentum from low-mass stars, effectively controlling how they spin-down and evolve.
-I use 3D MHD simulations to quantify these winds and derive interesting parameters from them.
-These winds also have significant impacts on orbiting exoplanets and affect the habitability of these objects.

   - title: Planetary Lightning
     image: